gruntwork-io/docs/_docs-sources/foundations/ci-cd/pipelines.md

 This section contains some advanced topics pertaining to Pipelines, how it differentiates between types of changes, and how it handles planning and applying changes.

-From the perspective of the end user, you will still only need one step in your CI job, Pipelines knows how to do the rest.
+From the perspective of the end user, you will still only need one step in your CI job.
+Pipelines knows how to do the rest.

 :::